 Areas of Expertise

-Tim Profeta discusses the many changes in regards to climate change the Trump administration is enacting.
+Tim Profeta discusses climate change and the Trump administration.
 Listen:

 In The News

 Awards and Honors

 Tim Profeta is the founding director of the Nicholas Institute for Environmental Policy Solutions.
 Since 2005, the institute has grown into a major nonpartisan player in key environmental debates, serving both the public and private sectors with sound understanding of complex environmental issues.

 Prior to his arrival at Duke, Profeta served as counsel for the environment to Sen. Joseph Lieberman (D-CT).
 As Lieberman’s counsel, he was a principal architect of the Lieberman-McCain Climate Stewardship Act of 2003.
 He also represented Lieberman in legislative negotiations pertaining to environmental and energy issues, as well as coordinated the senator’s energy and environmental portfolio during his runs for national office.